-How to Write Articles That Sell: Preparing Articles for Submission
+How to Write Articles That Sell: How to Submit Articles for Sale

 Why Presentation Matters to the Freelance Article Writer